What Does "No Keywords in URL" Mean?

 Use hyphens "-" to separate words (instead of spaces or underscores "_")

 Consider using a CMS to automatically write the URLs for you using the title or headline of the page.

 A Word of Caution

-Changing URLs of existing pages can sometimes be risky, so it may or may not be worth the effort required to make the change for existing URLs.
+When making changes to many URLs of existing pages on your site, it's important to remember that this process can be tricky and potentially risky if not done correctly.
 If the changes are not made correctly, it could result in the de-indexation or lower ranking of pages on your site.
 Therefore, the relatively small benefits that come from undertaking these changes may or may not be worth it for your site.
-Instead it may be a better idea to include keywords in URLs of future pages instead of going back and updating many URLs on the site.